 What’s the fastest way to start hiring with AI?

 Sign up for a free tier (Pin, Zoho Recruit, or Breezy HR all offer one), create your first job or search, and let the AI suggest candidates.
 Pin can surface qualified candidates within minutes of defining your role.
-The SHRM 2025 Benchmarking Report notes that time-to-fill continues to be about a month and a half on average - AI sourcing tools compress the front end of that timeline significantly by eliminating manual candidate searches.
+According to the SHRM 2025 Benchmarking Report, time-to-fill averages about six weeks industry-wide.
+AI sourcing tools compress the front end of that timeline significantly by eliminating manual candidate searches.

 The Bottom Line